Last Updated on October 12, 2025 by Nico

 Buying Car Rental Insurance Through Turo

-When you book your rental, Turo offers four insurance options.
-The first two are insurance plans that Turo provides through Liberty Mutual.
+When you book your rental, Turo offers three insurance options.
 The cost is a percentage of the car rental rate.

-The maximum out-of-pocket deductible for physical damage is $500.
+There is no deductible for physical damage to a car.
 The plan includes the minimum coverage for Personal Injury Protection and Uninsured/Underinsured Motorist coverage, as required by state law.
 If the state in which you’re renting has no such minimums then these coverages don’t apply.

 Ask AutoSlash for a Quote on a Cheap Car Rental

-This plan costs 40 percent of your rental price.
-So, if the rental rate is $100, adding the Premium plan would increase the price to $140.
+This plan costs 65% of your rental price.
+So, if the rental rate is $100, adding the Premier plan would increase the price to $165.

 This plan covers physical damage to the car you’re driving up but not beyond to its actual cash value.
 Again, coverage applies only to external damage to the car, not mechanical or interior damage.
 The plan provides liability coverage up to the minimum state requirements.